 Manual handling and lifting equipment

 Workers frequently suffer from manual handling injuries by incorrectly lifting, pushing pulling, carrying and lowering items.
 Similarly, in care homes and nursing homes, workers have the added complexity of moving vulnerable people.
 Correct training and risk assessments are a necessity to evaluate and alleviate risks – and this could be the matter of life or death.
-Last year a healthcare firm was fined over £350,000 after poor staff training was found to be in place regarding the handling and moving of residents.
+In 2017 a healthcare firm was fined over £350,000 after poor staff training was found to be in place regarding the handling and moving of residents.
 May Ward, aged 100, sadly died after falling from a hoist in her care home and suffering severe injuries.
 She suffered several fractures to her skull, hip and knee.
 A series of previous safety breaches at the care home had also been discovered.

 These incidents highlight the importance of having a suitable risk assessment in place.
-Shield Safety Group can provide you with a suite of generic work-based risk assessments, suited to your business.
+Shield Safety Group can provide you with a suite of generic work-based risk assessment, suited to your business.
 Our generic templates will enable you to carry out your own risk assessments for whenever you need one.
 Having a risk assessment in place provides the evidence you need to demonstrate how far you’ve gone to make a situation as safe as possible.